 Positive Reviews & Testimonials

-Professional reviewers have mostly sounded positive notes about Fundable.
-Some have praised the flexibility of allowing both rewards-based and equity-based crowdfunding campaigns.
+- Allows Both Rewards & Equity-Based Fundraising: Some reviewers have praised the flexibility of allowing both rewards-based and equity-based crowdfunding campaigns.
 One reviewer noted: “A successful Rewards raise can be a great foundation of support for a subsequent Equity raise.”

 - Supportive Customer Service: I’ve seen some positive feedback from users as well — many people report having great customer service experiences and a high level of support in finding investors.

 The company currently gets an A- rating on the Fundable BBB site, with eight complaints closed in the past 3 years and one complaint closed within the past 12 months.

 Is Fundable Right For Your Business?